CentroDL/godot/w08/d04/student/animations/README.md

    [jquery-throttle-debounce](https://github.com/cowboy/jquery-throttle-debounce), and described at [Cowboy's blog post about his gorgeous code](http://benalman.com/projects/jquery-throttle-debounce-plugin).
-1. Use this plugin's `jQuery.throttle()` method to make sure that you can only call the ***deck's*** "click" event handler once every second (the length of time of the card flip animation) to create a new card element.
+1. Use this plugin's `jQuery.throttle()` method to make sure that you can only call the ***deck's*** "click" event handler once every second (the length of time of the *card-flip* animation) to create a new card element.

 ***... to be continued!***